sjbrown/1kfa/mod_guide_player.md

 : the state of a magic item without any remaining charges

 halve
-: When you roll dice and *halve* the value, divide by 2 and then round up to the nearest whole number.
+: When you *halve* a value, divide by 2 and then round up to the nearest whole number.
 4 becomes 2, 3 becomes 2, 2 becomes 1, etc.

 idle
-: A magic item is idle only if magical energy is no longer flowing through it
+: A magic item is idle only if magical energy is no longer flowing through it.
+A token should be placed on a magic item card to indicate when magical energy is flowing through it.

 melee
-: When the details of the fiction put two combatants close enough to each other such that their handheld weapons might connect
+: When Fictional Positioning puts two combatants close enough to each other such that their handheld weapons might connect

 More Power
-: Permanently changing the kind of dice that are rolled when certain Item cards are used
+: Permanently changing the Might of certain Item cards

 NPC
 : Non-Player Character (a character controlled by the GM)